 The preoperative period

 Before the surgery, you will likely need some blood tests and X-rays.
 Some patients will need medical clearance for surgery.
 Your surgeon will go over the risks of surgery, and may want you to cleanse your colon prior to surgery.
 You may need to take specific medication before surgery, depending on the type of tumor you have.
 Blood thinners, aspirin and some herbal remedies need to be stopped prior to surgery.
+After surgery, most patients will go to a regular surgical floor in the hospital.
+Some patients (especially patients with Pheochromocytoma) will need to go to the ICU for more intensive monitoring.

 You will be expected to walk the night after surgery and will need to cough and take deep breaths.
 Most patients will go home in a day or two if the surgery is done laparoscopically.
 A longer hospital stay is usually necessary for the open surgery.
 Most patients are able to get back to normal activities within a week.
 Some patients with certain tumors will need to have blood chemistry checked and some will have to continue steroids or blood pressure medication after surgery.